AlvaroMendezSec/cybersecurity-portfolio/LetsDefend_SOC_Enviroment_Practice/README.md

 ## Investigation of VPN authentication logs revealed:

 - Multiple authentication attempts originating from the same source IP address.
-- Attempts were made by trying multiple usernames until one of them was a correct username
+- Attempts were made by trying multiple usernames (user enumeration) until one of them match as a valid username
 - Initial failures returned the message: "Username does not exist"
 - Later attempts returned: "Username is correct but password is wrong"
 - Then account mane@letsdefend.io experienced highest number of login attempts.